Title

 by Tim Berners-Lee (Author)

-Perhaps the most influential inventor of the modern world, Sir Tim Berners-Lee is a different kind of technologist.
-Born in the same year as Bill Gates and Steve Jobs, he famously distributed his invention, the World Wide Web, for no commercial reward.
-Its widespread adoption changed everything--transforming humanity into the first digital species.
+The inventor of the World Wide Web explores his vision's promise--and how it can be redeemed for the future.
+Since its invention in 1989, the World Wide Web has changed everything--transforming humanity into the first digital species.
 Through the web, we live, work, dream, quarrel, and connect.
-In this intimate memoir, Berners-Lee tells the story of his iconic invention, exploring how it launched a new era of creativity and collaboration while unleashing powerful forces that imperil truth and privacy and polarize public debate.
-With his trademark humor and candor, he recounts how he arrived at CERN, the European Laboratory for Particle Physics, as a young engineer, and soon came up with the astonishing idea of adding hyperlinks to the then-nascent Internet.
-His goal was to unleash a wave of creativity and collaboration for the benefit of all--a goal he's pursued to this day.
-Peppered with rich anecdotes and amusing reflections, This Is for Everyone is a gripping, in-the-room account of the rise of the digital world.
-As the rapid development of artificial intelligence brings new risks and possibilities, Berners-Lee also offers a crucial guide to the decisions ahead--and shows how our digital lives can be reengineered for the sake of human flourishing rather than profit or for power.Author Biography
+It has launched a new era of creativity and collaboration while unleashing powerful forces that imperil truth and privacy and polarize public debate.
+As artificial intelligence supercharges the online experience, the stakes of understanding the web's origins and evolution, and guiding its future, have never been greater.
+In This Is for Everyone, the web's inventor, Sir Tim Berners-Lee, recounts the story of his iconic creation and offers a vital perspective on today's most urgent technological questions.
+With his trademark humor and candor, he recounts how he arrived at CERN, the European Council for Nuclear Research, as a young engineer.
+At a time when the internet's use was primarily academic, he foresaw its potential as a tool to connect people, information, and ideas.
+By inventing the World Wide Web, he realized this vision.
+Born in the same year as Steve Jobs and Bill Gates, Tim Berners-Lee would become a different kind of technologist, famously distributing his innovation for no commercial reward.
+As the web rapidly gained users around the world, he oversaw its global governance and developed HTML, HTTP, and other fundamental protocols.
+His goal was to unleash a wave of creativity and collaboration for the benefit of all--a goal he has pursued to this day.
+Peppered with rich anecdotes and amusing reflections, This Is for Everyone is a gripping, in-the-room account of the invention of the web, the foundation of our digital world.
+As the rapid development of artificial intelligence brings new risks and possibilities, Berners-Lee also offers a crucial guide to the decisions ahead--and proposes a new approach to the web that enables users to control their data and put it to rewarding new uses.
+In so doing, he shows how our digital lives can be reengineered for the sake of human flourishing rather than for profit or power.Author Biography

 CrossSelling is by far one of the best ways to boost sales in your ecommerce store.
 It doesn’t even require a lot of additional work!
 On average, CrossSelling is considered to be 20 times more effective